 Welcome and thank you for your interest in St. Paul’s Episcopal Church in Leavenworth, Kansas.
 We cordially invite you to join us at St. Paul’s and experience for yourself our gracious welcome, generous community, and engaging worship.

 St. Paul’s is the first parish of the Diocese of Kansas, established three years before the diocese itself was formed, and organized with the support of St. Paul’s Church, New Haven, Connecticut on December 10, 1856.
-The history and tradition of this, the first Episcopal congregation in Kansas, are important touch points for our parishioners and constant reminders of who we are and what we are asked to do as members of the Body of Christ in our community, the region, and the world.
+The history and tradition of this, the first Episcopal congregation in Kansas, are important touchpoints for our parishioners and constant reminders of who we are and what we are asked to do as members of the Body of Christ in our community, the region, and the world.

 St. Paul’s was established 2 years after the town of Leavenworth was incorporated, becoming the first city in the Kansas territory with a population of approximately 2,000.
 This was a tumultuous time and place to begin a new parish.
 Although the Army had founded Fort Leavenworth 29 years earlier in 1827, this area of the country had previously been set aside as Indian Territory by the U.S. government.
 However, the Kansas-Nebraska Act in 1854 opened the way for white settlement in this western expanse – with the stipulation that the settlers would vote on whether to allow slavery within the territory.
 Resulting anti-slavery and pro-slavery agitation often led to open physical confrontation within the city and surrounding areas.

-At the time of Rev. Stone’s arrival, support for establishment of a mission was slight in the community and there were only three communicants of the church.
+At the time of the Rev. Stone’s arrival, support for the establishment of a mission was slight in the community and there were only three communicants of the church.
 For nearly two years, services were held in what space that could be obtained in the town.
-On 5 September 1858, a wooden church that could seat two hundred persons opened for services.
+On 5 September 1858, a wooden church that could seat two hundred worshipers opened for services.
 Two months later, the Rev. Jackson Kemper, Missionary Bishop of the Territory, consecrated the church and three people were confirmed.
 Another eight people were confirmed by Bishop Kemper on 14 August 1859.
-By the time of his resignation in October 1859, Rev. Stone listed forty-three communicants at St. Paul’s.
+By the time of his resignation in October 1859, Mr. Stone listed forty-three communicants at St. Paul’s.